Jankidas

-Jankidas Mehra (1910 – 18 June 2003) was an Indian actor of Hindi cinema, cyclist, production designer, and writer.
+Jankidas Mehra (14 June 1916 – 18 June 2003) was an Indian actor of Hindi cinema, cyclist, production designer, and writer.
 He made over 1000 film appearances between the 1930s and 1997.

 Biography

 Sports

 Although various press articles in India mention Jankidas as being a member of the International Olympic Committee at the 1936 Olympic Games and being the only Indian to have broken the world record in cycling between 1934 and 1942, the India at the 1936 Summer Olympics page does not mention him.
 Nor do any IOC or Cycling records mention his name.
+He participated in the 1938 British Empire Games (now called Commonwealth Games).

 In the 1940s, along with Sohrab Bhoot, he founded the Cycling Federation of India.